Molecular dynamics

 The algorithm

-This library uses a traditional MD workflow.
+This application uses a traditional MD workflow.
 We use the following components:

 Integrators, thermostats, barostats

 We provide a Velocity-Verlet integrator.
-It can be used with a Berendsen barostat, and either a CSVR/Bussi, or Langevin thermostat.
+It can be used with a Berendsen barostat, and either a CSVR, or Langevin Middle thermostat.
+Or, use the Velocity Verlet integrator without a thermostat.
 These continuously update atom velocities (for molecules and solvents) to match target pressure and temperatures.
-The Langevin Middle thermostat is a good starting point.
+You can select the target temperature to the right of the integrator selector.

 Solvation